North West 200 Stats

 Manufacturer success

-Honda have won more NW200 races (95) than any other manufacturer with their most recent victories coming in 2022 courtesy of a brace of Superbike wins for Glenn Irwin.
-They’re followed by Yamaha (84), who chalked up four wins in 2022, Norton (37), Suzuki (31) and Kawasaki (28), the latter taking three wins in 2019 as Glenn Irwin gave them their first Superbike victory in 42 years when Mick Grant won in 1977.
+Honda have won more NW200 races (97) than any other manufacturer with their most recent victories coming in 2023 courtesy of a brace of Supersport wins for Davey Todd.
+They’re followed by Yamaha (85), who chalked up a single win in 2024, Norton (37), Kawasaki (34) and Suzuki (31).

 Yamaha have the honour of being the only manufacturer to have a clean sweep of the programme, winning all five races in 1979.

 BMW, meanwhile, only took their first win at the North West 200 in 2010 when Keith Amor won the Superstock race.
-Since then though, they’ve added 13 more wins, all coming in the last six years.
-Michael Dunlop (Superstock and Superbike) took two wins in 2014 with Lee Johnston and Alastair Seeley also winning Superstock races in 2015.
+Since then though, they’ve added 17 more wins, Michael Dunlop (Superstock and Superbike) taking two wins in 2014 with Lee Johnston and Alastair Seeley also winning Superstock races in 2015.

 Seeley also took a Superbike race win in 2015 with Ian Hutchinson (Superstock) and Dunlop (Superbike) adding to the tally in 2016.
 Another three wins were taken by Seeley in 2017, two in the Superstock class and one in the Superbike category, whilst both he and Peter Hickman were victorious in the 2018 Superstock races.
-The latter repeated his success in 2019.
+The latter repeated his success in 2019 with Seeley and Todd both taking Superstock doubles in 2023 and 2024 respectively.

 Current Lap Records